HashDataFE/TPC-DS-Toolkit/README.md

 The original source code is from http://tpc.org/tpc_documents_current_versions/current_specifications5.asp.

-### Download and Install
+## Installation

-Just clone the repro with GIT or download source code from gitlab.
+Just clone the repo with GIT or download source code from gitlab.

 ```bash
 ssh gpadmin@mdw